kamuridesu/KamTube/docs/reference.md

 * quality: quality of the video, pass "audio" to download as audio

 Returns:
-* an arraybuffer with the video or audio download
+* an object containing the title of the video and an arraybuffer with the video or audio download
 * null in case of error
 ### getThumbnail
 Gets the thumbnail url (maxres)